 - If Remote Camera isn’t working, try Camera Snapshot instead.

-- If Screen Mirroring is failing, try Screen Snapshot instead.
+- If Screen Mirroring fails, try Screen Snapshot instead.

-- If One-way Audio is failing, try Ambient Recording instead.
+- If One-way Audio fails, try Ambient Recording instead.

 - Send logs from the app by following this guide: How to Send Error Logs.